The Masqueraders: Plot summary

 Prudence is invited to dine with Sir Anthony who, despite his air of sleepy detachment, has guessed that "Peter" is actually a woman and fallen in love with her.
-Prudence refuses his proposal, asking him to wait until her father's doubtful claim is proved, to which Sir Anthony agrees, although resolving to carry her off and marry her whatever the outcome.
+Prudence refuses his proposal, asking him to wait until her father's doubtful claim is proved.
+Sir Anthony verbally agrees, but resolves to carry her off and marry her whatever the outcome.

 Having obtained a document that could get the Old Gentleman executed as a Jacobite himself, Markham attempts to blackmail him but is persuaded instead to exchange the incriminating letter for another that exposes Letitia's wealthy father as a traitor.
 Using this, Markham forces Letitia to run away with him again.
 To counter that, the Old Gentleman dispatches Robin/Kate, disguised as a highwayman, to kill Markham and steal back the exchanged document, thereby inspiring the romantic Letitia to fall in love with her unknown rescuer.

 When questioned by the authorities, Letitia gives a false description of the "highwayman" to protect her love.
 Unfortunately, she unwittingly describes "Peter Merriot" and Prudence is arrested.
 Once more she is rescued by the respectable Sir Anthony from the officers of the law and they gallop cross-country to the residence of Sir Anthony's sister.
 There "Peter" dons a gown and becomes the dazzling Miss Prudence Tremaine.

 Following "Peter's" disappearance, suspicion is cast over both the Merriots, and so "Kate" flees to France while Lady Lowestoft complains of the deception played upon her by her protégés.
 In the interval the Old Gentleman proves conclusively that he is indeed Tremaine of Barham and the former Kate returns from France, causing a sensation as Mr. Robin Tremaine, his handsome heir.
 Calling on Letitia's father, the future Viscount is readily accepted as a prospective son-in-law while Tremaine of Barham welcomes Sir Anthony as Prudence's fiancé and a son-in-law after his own heart.